-Whether it’s a hurricane or the Bermuda Triangle at work, your plane or your ship loses its way and you end up stranded on an uninhabited island.
+Whether it’s a hurricane or the Bermuda Triangle at work, your plane or your ship loses its way and you end up stranded on a small, uninhabited island.
 How likely is that to happen?
-There are thousands of small, uninhabited islands around the world, so it’s certainly possible!
+There are thousands of such islands around the world, so it’s certainly possible!

 Now that you’re stranded, what do you do?
 First of all, don’t panic.
 Stay calm and take stock of the situation you now find yourself in.
-Figure out what supplies you have and begin to make plans.
+Figure out what supplies you have and start making plans.